Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: From SGWB to PTR

 in which, the $f_{\rm ref}$ and $\alpha$ are a reference frequency and the spectral index of the signal, respectively.
 Various theoretical models predict different values for $\alpha$ with appropriate frequency domains \citep{2022Galax..10...34R}.
 For coalescing black hole binaries, we have $\alpha=\frac{2}{3}$.
 The $\alpha=-\frac{2}{3}$ and $\alpha=0$ are associated with cosmic strings and primordial GWs from the Big Bang.
+The SGWB that exists in the entire space-time leaves an intrinsic imprint on the PTRs of pulsar timing arrays.
+This fingerprint is quantified with a distinctive spatial correlation pattern known as Hellings \& Downs (HD), and it follows a quasi-quadrupolar behavior with respect to the angular separation between the pulsars.
+The most sensitive pulsars, MSPs, can achieve high timing precision capable of detecting the faint signal of SGWB among the noise components sourced by systematic errors and various astrophysical phenomena.
 What we are observing from PTA in the presence of SGWB is a modification in the rotational frequency of the pulsar $\nu$.
 For a given pulsar, the relative shift in the frequency is given by \citep{2018CQGra..35p3001C}: